bwebster/resources/manager-readme.md

 Acting on every bit of feedback you receive isn't necessary.
 Instead process it, and decide for yourself when and how to implement changes.
 If I think feedback needs to be acted on immediately, I will tell you.

+I believe that I am probably wrong, most of the time.
+I am okay being told, or discovering, that I was wrong.
+I try to create an environment where it's okay to be wrong, to fail, to make mistakes.
+This is how we grow.

 ## Performance
 My goal is that we are always on the same page regarding your performance.
 If you feel unsure, please ask!